How Much Does iWriter Pay? What You Can REALLY Earn on iWriter

 iWriter may not be the highest-paying freelance writing platform out there.
 However, you can use the work you complete to your advantage.
 Each piece you create gives you experience that you can take to other leading platforms and advertise.

-You may even be able to use excerpts from the work you completed on iWriter in your portfolio.
+You may even be able to use excerpts from the good-quality articles submitted on iWriter in your portfolio.

 If you are serious about making money online through writing, then you need to have a decent portfolio built up.
 Instead of using made-up content that takes time, you might be able to use paid content created on iWriter.